MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-overview.md

 ## Materialized views monitoring

-The health of materialized views describes the resource usage, rate of failures, and latency in execution.
 Monitor the materialized view's health in the following ways:

 * Monitor the `IsHealthy` property returned from [show materialized-view](materialized-view-show-commands.md#show-materialized-view).
 * Check for failures using [show materialized-view failures](materialized-view-show-commands.md#show-materialized-view-failures).